gruppe-adler/grad_trenches/README.md

 - Supported on 22 Maps (Vanilla, CUP and more)
 - Custom map config, add your own map if it is not supported
 - Camouflage your trench with small bushes
-- One additional huge trench to place
+- Place trenches in 3DEN and camouflage them directly
+- New trenches to place: Giant trench where soldiers can stand behind and vehicle trenches to cover vulnerable parts

 ### Supported maps
 - [Altis](https://arma3.com/features/terrain)